What You Should Know About Export Requirements for FDA Regulated Products from the US to Foreign Countries

 Certified CCA ™ Chartered Compliance Analyst AAFM ® American Academy of Financial Management/Certified International Project Manager (CIPM) of the AAPM ® American Academy of Project Management.
 A member of the Council of Supply Chain Management Professionals; and an Advisor for the Mu Kappa Tau Marketing of the Honor Society.
 He has also published scholarly papers.

 This training will provide an in-depth explanation of FDA-Regulated Products that were exported from the United States to Foreign Countries.
 Also, it will address what export documentation must be used in the transportation of FDA-regulated products.
-Then, it also will discuss the FDA procedures that exporter must comply to in order to meet the Modernization Act agreement.
-Lastly, it explains what local government and private resources that will have an impact on the exporter’s transaction process when it comes tariff costs in an FDA trading environment.
+Then, it also will discuss the FDA procedures that exporter must comply with in order to meet the Modernization Act agreement.
+Lastly, it explains what local government and private resources will have an impact on the exporter’s transaction process when it comes to tariff costs in an FDA trading environment.